Skip to content

 Wait, what about flat design, Erik?

-We’re basically a decade into a trend of “flat design”, which is, well, exactly what it sounds like.
+In particular, Apple launched an era of ”flat design” in 2014.
+And that is, well, exactly what it sounds like.
 Flat design is a visual style in which the elements lack simulated indentations or protrusions.
 They’re just lines and shapes of solid color.

 ios flat design

-In 2014, I predicted we’d ultimately see a rise of “flatty design”, and, at least of 2022, that’s where we are – elements of flat’s clean appearance, with a dusting of shadows to help us figure out what we’re looking at.
+So, in 2014, I predicted we’d ultimately see a rise of “flatty design” – elements of flat’s clean appearance, with a dusting of shadows to help us figure out what we’re looking at.
+And a decade on, guess what? – we’re largely still here.
+In the middle.

 Skeuomorphic, flatty, and flat design UI